The Local-Global Principle for Integral Soddy Sphere Packings: Bends as Primitive Values of Quaternary Forms

-In this subsection, we prove that the Soddy group $\G$, while being infinite index in $O_{Q}\cong O(4,1)$, contains a subgroup which is arithmetic in $\SO(3,1)$, or alternatively, in its spin double cover $\SL_{2}(\C)$.
-The method is a generalization of Sarnak's in \cite{SarnakToLagarias}.
+In this section, we show that a subset of the bends $\sB$ in a Soddy packing can be obtained as ``primitive'' (which has a non-standard meaning here; see below) values of certain shifted quaternary quadratic forms.
+Our first goal is to prove that the Soddy group $\G$, while being infinite index in $O_{Q}\cong O(4,1)$, contains a congruence Kleinian subgroup.
+The method is a generalization of Sarnak's observation in \cite{SarnakToLagarias}.

 Recall the configuration $\cS=(S_{1},\dots,S_{5})$ of five mutually tangent spheres and the group $\cA$ in \eqref{eq:Gapp} of reflections through spheres in the configuration $\tilde\cS$ dual to $\cS$.
 Let